Cob Home Engineering

 Natural Building with Modern Cob Houses

-At PSE Consulting Engineers, LLC, we are committed to sustainability and promoting natural building techniques.
+At PSE Consulting Engineers, Inc., we are committed to sustainability and promoting natural building techniques.
 That’s why we offer engineering consultation services for clients who are interested in cob home building projects.
+Cob is a sustainable and natural building material that is typically made with straw, water, clay or subsoil.
+Cob construction is one of the lesser-known sustainable options.

 - Low cost of building